KateRitchie/nodejs-readme/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me at dkdk or on GitHub kdkdk
+  If you have any questions about the repo, open an issue or contact me at ritchie.katie@gmail.com or on [GitHub](https://github.com/KateRitchie)